dwhjames/datomisca/doc/features.md

 If you wrote your schema in a DTM file for example, you can load and parse it at runtime.

+Naturally doing this, you lose the power of compile-time validation.

 ```scala
 // example with Datomic seattle sample schema
 val schemaIs = current.resourceAsStream("seattle-schema.dtm").get